kuzzleio/kuzzle-device-manager/doc/1/controllers/device/detach-tenant/index.md

 ---
 code: true
 type: page
-title: unlink
+title: detachTenant
-description: Unlinks a device from an asset
+description: Detach a device from a tenant
 ---

-# unlink
+# detachTenant

-Unlinks a device from its asset.
+Detach a device from a tenant.

 ---